mt-hill/ffpl-backend/README.md

         scans the the fantasy premier league api periodically

-        compares each player against each player in my db
+        compares each players live stats against each player live stats in database

-        if api != database, processes a new event
+        if player stats in api != player stats in database (for example, haaland scores a goal)

-                adds to the event list and updates the player gw stats
+                adds to the event printer and updates the player gw stats in database

-                function elsewhere constantly checks event list for new events
+                another function is constantly checks event printer for new events

                 if new event is found

-                        checks users table for teams with that particular player
+                        checks app users table for user with haaland

-                        sends notification of event to users
+                        sends notification of haalands goals to these users